wealthkernel/api-documentation-guides/docs/balances/Basics.md

 <!-- theme: warning -->
 > The `value` element of this object could be `null` in the absence of a latest price or FX rate.

+## Additional Information

+If securities are being purchased the balances API will be updated when the orders are matched to the portfolio, it is not determined on the orders being settled.

+If securities are being sold the balances API will follow the same logic .
+This enables the cash to be reinvested prior to settlement.
+However, if the cash is wished to be withdrawn the orders must be settled.